-Flamenco Eggs – an Easy Brunch recipe.
-Spanish inspired baked eggs with chorizo, peppers and peas – a one-pan egg dish that’s perfect for entertaining.
+Flamenco Eggs – Spanish inspired baked eggs with chorizo, peppers and peas – a one-pan egg dish that’s perfect for an easy brunch to feed a crowd.

 I am not a morning person.
 In any way.
 Ask anyone I know and they will confirm it.
 I have fully accepted this late-rising lifestyle and happily try to avoid any kind of early morning commitments.
 The only problem is that I LOVE breakfast food.
 Eggs of all kinds, bacon, toast, coffee, pancakes, the list goes on.